MANCHESTER ANGLERS’ ASSOCIATION – HORTON IN RIBBLESDALE FISHERY : OUR HISTORY

 The overriding need was to find waters that could be readily accessed by rail and eventually attention was drawn to the headwaters of the Ribble that had recently come within easy reach of Manchester as a result of the activities of the Midland Railway who had in 1875 completed their new Scottish mainline extension via Ribblesdale.

 Scouting parties reported a river with great potential and no resident club.
-Also available was an abundance of accommodation in two inns at Horton and farmhouses dotted along the river.
+Also available was an abundance of accommodation in two inns at Horton in Ribblesdale and farmhouses dotted along the river.

 During construction of the line it had not taken the vast army of navvies long to work out that their monotonous diet could be supplemented with fresh trout.
 Frequently on a Sunday the river would resound to the blows of hammers and the dull thud of dynamite as the navvies went about their unique method of fishing.
 Pools were dynamited and large rocks given a hefty blow with a sledge hammer to stun the fish hiding under them.